 The Fund's assets may be invested in currencies other than the fund currency.
 The Fund receives income, repayments and proceeds from such investments in the respective currency.
 If the value of this currency falls in relation to the fund currency, this reduces the value of such investments and thus the value of the Fund's assets.

 16.2.13.
 Concentration risk

-The Underlying Index of the Fund concentrates investments on German and foreign secondary stocks.
-This makes the Fund exclusively dependent on the performance of this market sub-segment, and not on the overall market.
+The Underlying Index of the Fund concentrates investments on a particular national market.
+This makes the Fund exclusively dependent on the performance of this national market, and not on the overall market.